sppum/aws-security-hub-workshop/docs/03-remediation-and-response.md

 18. Click the title for "CIS 2.8 Ensure rotation for customer created CMKs is enabled"

-!!! info "Observe that two checks have a status of Failed"
+!!! info "Observe that one check has a status of Failed"

 ![remediation](./images/03-remediation-cis28-check.png)

-19. Click the **check box** to select the finding where the target Resource Type is **AwsKmsKey**.
+19. Click the **check box** to select the finding of the target resource.

 20. Click the **Actions** drop down on the right side and select **CIS 2.8 RR**.